jdrichardsappacad/react-2021/week-14/practices/01-functional-component-jsx/README.md

 - Move all CSS in `Showcase.js` to it's own external file and assign classes to the elements.
 - Center all elements on page using [Flexbox][flexbox]
 - Using inline styles evenly distribute the height and width of the image and turn it into a circle.

+## What You Have Learned

+Congratulations!
+You have successfully learned the basics of adding JSX to a React Functional Component.
+This includes:

+- creating a Functional Component
+- nesting one component inside of another
+- adding HTML-like elements to JSX
+- add JavaScript expressions to JSX
+- importing and adding an image
+- using inline CSS inside your JSX
+- using External CSS and importing the file using a relative path

 [jsx-starter]: http://www.starter.com
 [js-expression]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#expressions